 Be Rewarded for Recycling Right

 Households that are recycling correctly will receive a blue tag to go into a monthly draw to win a $50 gift voucher.

 I received a red tag, will my bin still be collected?

 - Yes, in most cases.
 The Shire has instructed our Waste Collection service provider to collect the bins as normal and ignore the red tags.

-- In some cases, there may be a problem with collecting your rubbish (eg bin too heavy, no clear access, significant contamination), and in these circumstances a notice will be left identifying the problem and action required.
+- In some cases, there may be a problem with collecting your rubbish (eg bin too heavy, no clear access, significant contamination), and in these circumstances your bin lid will be stickered shut and not collected.
 This is normal practice and is not related to the bin inspections.

 Can the bin tags be recycled?
 How do we dispose of the bin tags?

 Yes, the tags are made from 100% recycled paper and can be placed into your household recycling bin.

 However, the tags also provide a handy checklist of what items can be recycled, so residents are welcome to keep this tag in the kitchen or on the bin handle for future reference.